Hampton & King

 Usually, marginal cord insertions show up in the anatomy scan in the second trimester.
 That’s when the ultrasound technician takes a close look at the placenta and umbilical cord.

+Most of the time, mothers don’t experience any symptoms.
 If your doctor suspects marginal cord insertion, you might need some additional ultrasounds and tests to ensure everything is going smoothly.

 Marginal Cord Insertion Treatment